 - Interview about Dark Water for the National Book Foundation

 - Presentation of the National Book Award in Young People's Literature to Neal Shusterman, 2015

-- Link the dog
+- On writing and Link the dog